maxwellbrenner/TheOddsAPI-Interfacing/(1) API Documentation.md

 ## Execution Flow

-The program begins by executing the `main()` function, which handles the process of loading event dates, retrieving odds data from The Odds API, and saving the output to a CSV file.
+The program begins by executing the `main()` function, which handles the process of loading event dates, retrieving odds data from `TheOddsAPI`, and saving the output to a CSV file.

 Below is a step-by-step breakdown of the process:

 ### 1. Loading Event Master List